 - D. Pony Working Hunter (437) Open to 4-H members of any age riding ponies.
 Suitability to count.
 Fences 2 feet for small ponies, 2 feet 3 inches for medium ponies, and 2 feet 6 inches for large ponies.
 To be shown over a course of eight jumps.
 Fences shall simulate obstacles found in the hunting field. - E. Junior Working Hunter (440) Open to junior 4-H members riding horses.
 Fences 2 feet 3 inches.
 To be shown over a course of eight jumps.
-Fences shall simulate obstacles found in the hunting field. - F. Junior High and Senior Working Hunter (443 and 446) Open to junior high and senior 4-H members riding horses.
-Fences 3 feet.
+Fences shall simulate obstacles found in the hunting field. - F. Junior High Working Hunter (443) Open to junior high 4-H members riding horses.
+Fences 2 feet 6 inches.
+To be shown over a course of eight jumps.
+Fences shall simulate obstacles found in the hunting field. - G. Senior Working Hunter (446) Open to senior 4-H members riding horses.
+Fences 2 feet 9 inches.
 To be shown over a course of eight jumps.
 Fences shall simulate obstacles found in the hunting field.